sensu/sensu-docs/content/sensu-enterprise/2.6/guides/using-contact-routing.md

 For the examples we'll be working with we want to define what our global handlers will be.

-In the following section we'll be going over different scenarios and showcase how contact routing would be used and how contact routing affects notifications being sent.
-We'll be using Email, Slack and Pagerduty as our example handlers.
+In the following section we'll be going over different scenarios and showcasing how contact routing would be used and how contact routing affects notifications being sent.
+We'll be using Email, Slack and PagerDuty as our example integrations/handlers.

-Bellow is the default configuration for the handlers we'll be working with in our examples:
+Bellow is the default configuration for the integrations we'll be working with in our examples:

 {{< highlight json >}}
 {